cf73/ces2021/content/collections/pages/apply.md

         content:
           -
             type: text
-            text: 'Decision letters and contracts are sent out on March 10.
-A signed contract, accompanied by an enrollment deposit, ensures a child’s placement for the fall.
+            text: 'A signed contract, accompanied by an enrollment deposit, ensures a child’s placement for the fall.
 When the number of applicants exceeds the number of spaces, waitlist notifications will be sent, and families will be called from the waitlist as spots become available.
 Current and alumni families as well as children of staff are given admission priority.'
     type: text
     enabled: true
   -